Sub Zero Project

 Sub Zero Project is a Dutch hardstyle producer duo, consisting of Thomas Velderman (born 19 April 1996) and Nigel Coppen (born 9 March 1997), most known for making the Qlimax 2018 anthem "The Game Changer".
 They are the youngest Qlimax anthem makers in history.

+Sub Zero Project is best known for their hits ‘Darkest Hour’, ‘Our Church’, ‘Halo’ and ‘Trip To Mars’.
+They have performed at Tomorrowland, Electric Daisy Carnival, Defqon.1 Festival, Ultra Music Festival, Ultra Australia, Medusa Sunbeach Festival, and Qlimax.

+Sub Zero Project have worked with artists such as; Timmy Trumpet, W&W, Hardwell, Vini Vici, Dimitri Vegas & Like Mike, Steve Aoki, Coone, Da Tweekaz and Headhunterz.

 History

 Nigel Coppen initially made music under the name Sub Zero.
 He came into contact with Thomas Velderman via YouTube; they listened to each other's tracks and then decided to work together.
 Velderman joined Coppen and "Project" was added to the name to clarify that it was a duo.
 In December 2013, at the ages of 16 and 17 respectively, Nigel and Thomas signed with the Belgian hardstyle record label Dirty Workz.

-In 2017 Nigel and Thomas both graduated from the Herman Brood Academy, a production school in Utrecht, as Artist Popmusic Dance Producers.
-The same year they released "The Project", their first hardstyle hit, which led to them receiving widespread attention for their use of psy-style kicks with aggressive attacks, blended with hardstyle elements.
-This came accompanied with a new live act, featuring the duo's faces being painted in the form of their logo.
+In 2017 Nigel and Thomas both graduated from the Herman Brood Academy, a production school in Utrecht, as Artist Musician Dance Producers.
+The same year they released "The Project", which led to them receiving widespread attention for their use of psy-style kicks with aggressive attacks, blended with hardstyle elements.

 In 2018 the duo released "The XPRMNT", which as well came with a new live act featuring a change in attire.
-Q-Dance chose the duo to create the Qlimax 2018 anthem, titled "The Game Changer"..
-Also in 2018, the duo would make their first collab with Australian House producer: Timmy Trumpet titled "Rockstar" which is one of 3 collabs with the famous artist.
+Q-Dance chose the duo to create the Qlimax 2018 anthem, titled "The Game Changer".
+Also in 2018, the duo would make their first collab with Australian House producer Timmy Trumpet titled "Rockstar" which is one of 3 collabs..

 In 2019, the duo released "The Contagion", which served as the lead track for their debut album titled Contagion.
 In less than three months, their debut album reached over 10 million streams on Spotify.